uraiblakhani2/unix_project/Install.md

   Chmod 777 will give them read write and excetue permissions

-  -To enable the service, simply type
+  - To enable the service, simply type

   `sudo systemctl start unix_script.service`

   - If you want to, you can also enable the service by running

    `sudo systemctl enable unix_script.service`

+- Now the script should be running and each time you make an update on the github repo, the website will get updated.

 # Notes
 - If you want to change the script sleep duration, please restart the service or stop it before making changes